root-project/web/manual/getting_started_with_root/index.md

 `ˆC`: C = any letter.
 Control code.

-You can use the [TRegexp](https://root.cern/doc/master/classTRegexp.html) class to create a regular expression from an input string.
+You can use the {% include ref class="TRegexp" %} class to create a regular expression from an input string.
 If the wildcard is true, then the input string contains a wildcard expression.

 _**Example**_